rewe-digital/frost/README.md

 ```
 You can use the following configuration in your build.gradle file:
 ```
-galen {
+frost {
-    // Galen working directory, default is 'galen' galenWorkingDirectory = "uiTest"
+    // FROST working directory, default is 'frost' frostWorkingDirectory = "uiTest"

-    // Directory in which to store the cached Galen binary, default is '<USER_HOME>/.galen' galenCacheDirectory = "uiTest"
+    // Directory in which to store the cached Galen binary, default is '<USER_HOME>/.frost' frostCacheDirectory = "uiTest"

     // The Galen version to use, default is "2.4.0". galenVersion = '2.4.0'